tom-squires/training-questions/README.md

 # training questions

-*training questions* is a tool used by reddit's running communities to aid users with posting information-complete training questions.
+*training questions* is a tool used by Reddit's running communities to help users post training questions that are information-complete.

 *training questions* is brought to you by the [/r/artc community](https://www.reddit.com/r/artc).